shabnamkbr/python-based-statistic/README.md

-# python-based-statistic
-Statistical analysis scripts used in the associated research project IQ Statistical Analysis in Python

-This repository contains a simple Python workflow for performing statistical analyses on an IQ dataset stored in an Excel file.
-The project demonstrates how to read Excel data using Pandas and apply common statistical tests using SciPy.

-## Overview

-The analysis includes:

-Checking whether FSIQ scores follow a normal distribution using the Shapiro–Wilk test.

-Comparing FSIQ scores between males and females using an independent samples t-test.

-Inspecting missing values and basic information for the Age and FSIQ variables.

-Evaluating the relationship between Age and FSIQ using Pearson correlation.

-Creating High and Low IQ groups based on the median FSIQ score.

-Testing the association between Gender and IQ group using the Chi-square test of independence.

-Comparing the ages of participants in the High and Low IQ groups using another independent samples t-test.

-## Dataset

-The Excel file should contain at least the following columns:

-FSIQ: Full Scale IQ score

-Gender: Participant gender (M or F)

-Age: Participant age

-## Statistical Methods

-1. Shapiro–Wilk Test

-Tests whether the FSIQ variable is normally distributed.

-2. Independent Samples t-Test

-Compares the mean FSIQ scores of male and female participants.

-3. Pearson Correlation

-Measures the linear relationship between Age and FSIQ.

-4. Chi-Square Test of Independence

-Examines whether IQ group (High/Low) is associated with Gender.

-5. Independent Samples t-Test for Age

-Compares the ages of participants in the High and Low IQ groups.
+python-based-statistic

+Statistical analysis scripts used in the associated research project IQ Statistical Analysis in Python.

+This repository contains Python scripts for performing descriptive and inferential statistical analyses on an IQ dataset stored in an Excel file.
+The workflow automatically checks statistical assumptions and selects the appropriate statistical test based on the characteristics of the data.

+Features

+The scripts perform the following analyses:

+Read participant data from an Excel file using Pandas.
+Display basic information and check for missing values.
+Visualize FSIQ distribution using a Boxplot.
+Test normality using the Shapiro–Wilk test.
+Compare FSIQ scores between males and females.
+Automatically choose between:
+Independent Samples t-test
+Welch's t-test
+Mann–Whitney U test
+Calculate Cohen's d as the effect size for group comparisons.
+Evaluate the relationship between Age and FSIQ.
+Automatically choose between:
+Pearson correlation
+Spearman rank correlation
+Test the association between Gender and IQ class (Low vs High).
+Automatically choose between:
+Chi-square test of independence
+Fisher's Exact test (when Chi-square assumptions are violated) Calculate Cramer's V as the effect size for Chi-square analyses.
+Compare participant age between Low and High IQ groups using the appropriate statistical test.
+Dataset

+The Excel dataset should contain at least the following columns:

+Column	Description
+FSIQ	Full Scale IQ score
+Gender	Participant gender (M/F)
+Age	Participant age
+class	IQ classification (Low, Average, High)

+The scripts use only the Low and High IQ classes for group-comparison analyses.
+Participants classified as Average are excluded from those specific analyses.

+Statistical Methods
+Shapiro–Wilk Test

+Evaluates whether continuous variables are approximately normally distributed.

+If normality is violated, non-parametric methods are automatically selected.

+Levene's Test

+Evaluates equality of variances between two groups.

+Equal variances → Independent Samples t-test
+Unequal variances → Welch's t-test
+Independent Samples t-Test

+Compares the means of two independent groups when assumptions of normality are satisfied.

+Welch's t-Test

+Used instead of the standard t-test when group variances are unequal.

+Mann–Whitney U Test

+A non-parametric alternative to the independent samples t-test.

+Used when normality assumptions are not met.

+Pearson Correlation

+Measures the linear relationship between Age and FSIQ when both variables are normally distributed.

+Spearman Rank Correlation

+Measures the monotonic relationship between Age and FSIQ when normality assumptions are violated.

+Chi-Square Test of Independence

+Evaluates whether Gender and IQ class are statistically associated.

+Before performing the test, expected cell frequencies are checked.

+Fisher's Exact Test

+Automatically replaces the Chi-square test when expected cell frequencies are too small (typically < 5).

+Effect Size
+Cohen's d

+Reports the magnitude of the difference between two independent groups.

+Cramer's V

+Reports the strength of association between categorical variables in Chi-square analyses.

+Required Python Packages
+pip install pandas
+pip install scipy
+pip install numpy
+pip install matplotlib
+pip install openpyxl

+Or install everything at once:

+pip install pandas scipy numpy matplotlib openpyxl Running the Analysis
+Place the Excel dataset in your desired directory.
+Update the file path in the script
+Run the Python script:
+python main.py
+Output

+The scripts automatically report:

+Sample sizes
+Summary statistics
+Normality assessment
+Selected statistical test
+Test statistic
+p-value
+Effect size (when applicable)
+A plain-English interpretation of the results Libraries Used
+Pandas
+NumPy
+SciPy
+Matplotlib
+OpenPyXL